What’s in a Name? The Hunt and The Steeplechase

-What’s in a name?
 Some call it the Steeplechase, some the Far Hills Race Meeting, and some prefer to call it simply ‘The Hunt‘.
 Whichever name you choose, you’re all partially correct.
-While the name is officially called the Far Hills Race Meeting it is now hosted by the Far Hills Race Meeting Association (FHRMA) each year normally on the last Saturday of October to benefit the Steeplechase Cancer Center in nearby Somerset.
+While the name is officially called the Far Hills Race Meeting and is hosted by the Far Hills Race Meeting Association (FHRMA) each year typically on the last Saturday of October.
+The event benefits the Steeplechase Cancer Center in nearby Somerville.
 While the grounds and the event are now owned by the Far Hills Meeting Association, the horses keep coming back to Far Hills for one of America’s most exciting premiere equestrian events.

-The township of Far Hills swells to somewhere around 40 times its normal size, from approximately 857 to almost 50,000, making it the most populated area in Somerset County on this day each year.
+The township of Far Hills swells to somewhere around 40 times its normal size, from approximately 857 to almost 40,000, making it the most populated area in Somerset County on this day each year.
+The event peaked in attendence at almost 50,000 in the mid 2010’s.
 John Von Stade, longtime organizer and support of the Race Meeting quoted a former Far Hills official: “Fifty percent of the people come to see; 50 percent come to be seen.”
-Based on the spreads seen while walking the grounds on race day, you’ll see what he means.
+Based on the elaborate tailgates seen while walking the grounds on race day, you’ll see what he means.